lizzieinvancouver/pwr/README.txt

 pwr-treesims.R - generates simple tree/data to evaluate the performance of PWR across various tree topologies (stemminess and imbalance)

-simple.R - generates simple tree/data to illustrate the value of PWR over conventional global models like PGLS.
+simple.R - generates simple tree/data to illustrate the value of PWR over conventional global models like PGLS